boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---
+### 2.4.0 January 25th, 2022

+- Mac M1 fix will auto set compiler path in c_cpp_properties (Can also change the path in new extension settings)
+- New compiler.path setting to force compiler path in c_cpp_properties.
+- New compiler.strictPath setting to force compiler.path setting in compile commands file.
+- 4.26 now uses 4.27 code path.
+It shouldn't matter... and adds some of the new functionality to 4.26.
+- Updated dependencies (security)
+- Changed VSCode version compatibility version to 1.63.1+ (security)

 ### 2.3.1 January 17th, 2022
 - Fix for startup bug not finding *.uproject file thus not starting the extension